 You can register to lodge and pay Payroll tax returns using Tasmanian Revenue Online.

-More information is available in Employers Guide to Payroll Tax and you can also learn about payroll tax mistakes to avoid.
+More information is available in Employers Guide to Payroll Tax 2015-16 and Employers Guide to Payroll Tax 2016-17 .
+You can also learn about payroll tax mistakes to avoid.

 Monthly and Annual Returns